Best Actor (film)

 Best Actor is a 2010 Malayalam-language comedy drama film co-written and directed by Martin Prakkat.
-It stars Mammootty, Sruthi Ramakrishnan, Nedumudi Venu, Lal, Salim Kumar, Vinayakan, Master Vivas, Sreenivasan, K. P. A. C. Lalitha, Master Sreedharan Nampoothiri and Sukumari.
+It stars Mammootty, Sruthi Ramakrishnan, Lal, Sreenivasan, Salim Kumar, Vinayakan, Nedumudi Venu, Joju George, K. P. A. C. Lalitha, Master Sreedharan Nampoothiri and Sukumari.
 The film marks the debut of Prakatt as director.
 It was produced by Naushad under the banner of Big Screen.
 Several film directors made cameo appearances in the film.
 The film is all about the travails of a schoolteacher who dreams of being a film actor.
 It features cinematography by Ajayan Vincent, music by Bijibal and editing by Don Max.

-Plot

-Mohan is an upper primary school teacher who lives with his wife and their six-year-old son.
-He is actively involved in the cultural activities in his school and in his village too.
-His ambition is to act in films.
-Mohan is so besotted with his dream of becoming a star that he dresses and behaves like one.
-Although his colourful clothes and obsession with his looks invite the ridicule of his colleagues, his wife supports his aspirations.
-Then a film crew comes to the village for a shoot.
-Mohan makes several attempts to make his dream happen but certain incidents occur and the story takes a different turn.
+The film was a commercial success at the box office.